 Two of our Performing Arts students demonstrated their stage skills when they took to the stage in a sell-out production of Me and My Girl, in Whitchurch.

 Students Anna Redding and Nicole Williams joined the chorus of Whitchurch Amateur Operatic and Dramatic Society’s (WAODS) production from 27 to 30 April.
-Performances were held every evening with a Saturday matinee.

 They were put in contact with the group by cast member David Pearce, who is also Hospitality and Food lead at the College for young adults with special educational needs and disabilities (SEND).
 They were driven to and supported in rehearsals by Abi Baker, Lin Hughes and Shannon Walker.
 Derwen College Retail students also printed the tickets and banners to promote the show.

 Work experience with a difference

 Work experience and Supported Internship coordinator Abi Baker thanked the society for their support, and said how proud she was of Anna and Nicole.

 She said: “What they’ve learnt from his experience is amazing.
 I’m immensely proud of them.
 There was so much to learn, including lines, songs, stage cues, and where to stand on stage.
 All of this on top of long evenings and late nights.
 The audition was a brilliant – if nerve-wracking – experience for them too.

 “They had to be flexible; transferring their skills from rehearsal space to Whitchurch Civic Centre main stage just three days before the performance, progressing to formal dress and technical rehearsals.